snipcola/XSpammer2/README.md

 This method is the easiest and is recommended for most.
 You can find the latest binaries on [this page](https://github.com/snipcola/xspammer-2/releases/latest), where you will find the respective builds for mac, linux, and windows.

-<b>Note:</b> x86 or arm64 architectures are not provided as prebuilt binaries, so method 2 is the only choice for people with these architectures.
+<b>Note:</b> macOS and x86 or arm64 architectures are not provided as prebuilt binaries, so method 2 is the only choice for people with macOS or these architectures.

 ### Method 2: Build the application